ibm-cloud-docs/netezza/timetravel.md

 **Identifying differences**
 You can identify differences in between two points in time of interest.

-## Introducing time travel
-{: #intrott}

 By using {{site.data.keyword.netezza_short}} time travel, you can access historical data (for example, data that was changed or deleted) at any point within a specified time.

-With time travel, you can do the following tasks:
+With time travel, you can do the following tasks, and more:

 - Create a system-managed temporal table by specifying a data version retention time interval.
 - Create or alter a schema with a retention time, which is to be inherited by tables that are created after a create or delete operation.